linsight/react-keyboard-event-handler/README.md

 ### Common keys

-You can handle one of more common keys by using an array of their names
+You can handle one of more common keys by using an array of their names.

 ```
 <KeyboardEventHandler